cardboardci/ci-alpine/README.md

 ## Summary

 A super small image with basic development libraries installed.
-The project icon is from [cre.ativo mustard, HK from the Noun Project](docs/icon/icon.json).
+The project icon is from [cre.ativo mustard, HK from the Noun Project](docs/icon/icon.json)

+**NOTE: This image is marked EOL, and use is discouraged.**

 ## Usage